adicu/learn.devfe.st/datascience/index.md

 log_model = LogisticRegression()
 ```

-Once the model is initialized, we have to train it to our specific dataset, so we use Scikit-learn’s fit method to do so.
+Once the model is initialized, we have to train it to our specific dataset, so we use Scikit-learn's fit method to do so.
 This is where our machine learning classifier actually learns the underlying functions that produce our results.

 ```python